Dots

 A town on the Płońsk Upland.
 The seat of the commune office.
 Ok.
 3100 inhabitant.

 Mentioned in the 14th century. as Drobnino.
 In July 1410 r.
 The main Polish-Lithuanian-Ruthenian forces led by King Władysław Jagiełło, participating in the expedition to the Teutonic Knights, stopped for a stop.
 In half.
 XV w. (according to other sources, in 1511 r.) were granted city rights, then followed by a period lasting until the mid-17th century. heyday.
-In 1863 r. active activity of insurgent units in Drobin and its vicinity.
-In 1869 r. there was a loss of city rights.
+W 1863 r. active activity of insurgent units in Drobin and its vicinity.
+W 1869 r. there was a loss of city rights.
 A slight economic recovery took place at the turn of the 19th and 20th centuries.
 During World War I, battles between Russian and German units took place near Drobin.
 During the Polish-Bolshevik war 15 of August 1920 r. near Drobin, a Polish branch consisting of 8 armored cars fought a two-hour battle with 157 i 158 Bolshevik regiments.
 During World War II, the Nazis exterminated the entire Jewish population of Drobin.
 They also established a penal labor camp for approx. 200 prisoners.
-In 1994 r.
+W 1994 r.
 Drobin regained town rights.
 Wojciech Kryski came from Drobin (ok.
 1530-62) – MP and skillful diplomat of King Zygmunt August, one of the heroes of Łukasz Górnicki's "Dworzanin", and also Feliks Kryski (1562-1618) – writer and diplomat at the court of King Sigismund III Vasa.

 The urban layout with a large rectangular market square has been preserved.